oldphlashweb/react-express-frame/README.md

-# game-book-creator
+# react-express-frame
-A web app that allows the creation and playing of game book adventures, based on series like Fighting Fantasy.
+A simple framework with an express backend API and a react client using React Router.